8 Best Rivers for White Water Rafting in Montana

 The enitre rafting season in Montana spans from April through September.
 The prime time to hit most rivers for white water, however, is late spring and early summer.

-For a little more foam on your next adventure, check out our list of the best Montana white water rivers:
+For a little more foam on your next adventure, check out our list of the best rivers for white water rafting in Montana.

 1. Flathead River